 A. Hi @Alok Singh!
 The Orientation recording and slides are now up on the home page of the Google site!
 Here you are: https://bit.ly/microsoft-azure-challenge

-Q. Can we make study group/channel based on location?
+Q. Can we make a study group/channel based on location?
 Thank you

 A. Hi @Syahril RS, you most definitely can!
 Palak will launch the Study Groups program soon where you can create a study group/channel based on location or interest :slightly_smiling_face: